chuangcaleb/obsidian-caleb-public/Frozen II Rewrite – Beat Sheet.md

 This was for a reminder for myself, as well as for anyone interested to read.

-I stopped at the Campfire Truce scene because IT TAKES SO MUCH TIME
+I stopped at the Campfire Truce scene because IT TAKES SO MUCH TIME but since [[Writing makes an exact man]], it was great to get some of it down on paper!